w3f/Grants-Program/applications/ScoutCoinFabrik.md

 - Listing common vulnerabilities and usability issues in different systems and technologies.
 - Tools to assist developers.

-We have briefly validated the idea of the development described in this application with David Hawig from Web3 Foundation, who encourage us to apply for this grant.
+We briefly validated the idea of the development described in this application with David Hawig and Bhargav Bhatt from Web3 Foundation, who encourage us to apply for this grant.

 ## Development Roadmap :nut_and_bolt: